aridjayarecipes/cutesrecipes.web.app/content/post/2217-easiest-way-to-make-favorite-chicken-breast-and-okra-with-pickled-plums-and-bonito-flakes.md

 1. Let the chicken sit in the container until cooled, then shred it.
 1. Boil the okra in salted water, then slice into rounds.
 1. Put the chicken and okra on a serving plate, and top with 1-2 tablespoons of pickled plums and bonito flakes.
-1. My Family&#39;s Pickled Plums and Bonito Flakes. -  - https://cookpad.com/us/recipes/144177-my-familys-pickled-plums-and-bonito-flakes
+1. My Family's Pickled Plums and Bonito Flakes. -  - https://cookpad.com/us/recipes/144177-my-familys-pickled-plums-and-bonito-flakes
 1. Umeboshiand. -  - https://cookpad.com/us/recipes/143312-reduced-sodium-umeboshi